 Books we don’t need:

 - General fiction.
-The above genres are welcome, but we’re normally stocked up on general fiction.
+Genre fiction (fantasy/sci fi, thrillers) is fine but we’re normally stocked up on general fiction.

 - Books with wire spines, CDs, or DVDs inside.
 These will just get returned by the prison.

 - Outdated books.
 GRE/MCAT study guides, books on tort law, AOL for Dummies, or pre-recession real estate books will not spark joy.
 People inside deserve useful books with current information they can actually use.

 - Travel guides (or anything with a lot of maps).
 These are banned in most prisons.